asdstory/Single_Particle_Analysis/20190429Krios_PnuC_C8.md

 ## I/O

-Input movies STAR file: Import/job003/movies.star
+Input movies STAR file: Import/job001/movies.star

 First frame for corrected sum: 1

-Last frame for corrected sum: 0
+Last frame for corrected sum: -1

-Pixel size (A): 0.83
+Pixel size (A): 1.06

 Voltage (kV): 300

-Dose per frame (e/A2): 1.089
+Dose per frame (e/A2): 1.5

 Pre-exposure (e/A2): 0

+Do dose-weighting?
+Yes

+Save non-dose weighted as well?
+Yes

 ## Motion

 Bfactor: 150

-Number of patches X, Y: 5 5
+Number of patches X, Y: 7 7

+Group frames: 1

+Binning factor: 1

+Gain rotation: No rotation (0)

+Gain flip: No flipping (0)

 Use RELION's own implementation?
-Yes
+No

+Which GPUs to use: 0:1:2:3

 ## Running

-Number of MPI procs: 100
+Number of MPI procs: 4

-Number of threads: 2
+Number of threads: 8

 Submit to queue?
-Yes

-Queue name: multinode
+No